 - Bird Dog: Start on all fours with hands below shoulders and knees below hips.
 Engage your abdominal muscles with spine and neck neutral.
 Extend right arm and left leg out.
 Go for length, not height here!
 Return to starting position and repeat for left arm/right leg.
 Try for 3 sets of 6.

 - Dead Bug: Lie on your back with knees bent and stacked over your hips, arms straight up.
 Brace your core and press your lower back to the floor.
 Straighten your left leg out, and at the same time, bring your right arm to the floor without touching, then pull both back to center.
 Repeat with right leg/left arm.
 Try for 3 sets of 6.

 Try these exercises to avoid the dreaded hunchback!
-If you have any questions about these or other exercises you can do to strengthen your back and core, don’t hesitate to ask me or any trainer with the Culpeper Wellness Foundation.
+If you have any questions about these or other exercises you can do to strengthen your back and core, don’t hesitate to check with our training staff.
 We are here to help!